kiwihodl/Seed-E/README.md

 ### Core Principles

 - **Absolutely Non-Custodial:** We never touch clients or providers funds.
-All payments are peer-to-peer over the Lightning Network using Bolt12.
+All payments are peer-to-peer over the Lightning Network using Lightning addresses with LNURL verify support.
 - **Privacy:** Both providers and clients get a master key, there is no emails, no KYC and all xpubs / zpubs shared are hashed and stored in the DB to minimize key reuse.
 Even if the DB was breached, all that they would see is usernames and hashes.
 Have fun with your Bitcoin!
 - **Platform Neutrality:** The default provider list is randomized on every load.
 We do not play favorites.
 There is no "top spot" to pay for.
 - **Sovereignty:** The client is in control.
 They filter the list based on objective, verifiable data (cost, key type, providers tenure) and make their own informed choice.